2026 Major League Baseball All-Star Game

-The 2026 Major League Baseball All-Star Game will be the 96th Major League Baseball All-Star Game played between the American League (AL) and the National League (NL) of Major League Baseball.
-The game is scheduled to be played on July 14, 2026.
-The game will be televised nationally by Fox.
-The game will be hosted by the Philadelphia Phillies at Citizens Bank Park in Philadelphia, Pennsylvania.
-It will be held to celebrate the 250th anniversary of the Signing of the United States Declaration of Independence.
+The 2026 Major League Baseball All-Star Game was the 96th Major League Baseball All-Star Game played between the American League (AL) and the National League (NL) of Major League Baseball.
+The game was played on July 14, 2026.
+The game was televised nationally by Fox.
+The game was hosted by the Philadelphia Phillies at Citizens Bank Park in Philadelphia, Pennsylvania.
+The site was chosen in commemoration of the signing of the United States Declaration of Independence in the city on July 4, 1776.

+The American League beat the National League 4–0, marking it the first shutout in an All-Star game since Citi Field in 2013.
+Cody Bellinger of the New York Yankees, who drove in two runs in the first inning, won the MLB All-Star Game Most Valuable Player Award.